'Punching bag': Sandberg follows high-ranking Kiwi out Meta's door

 From Lean In to leaned on

-Zuckerberg's longtime lieutenant first-gained global profile through the 2013 publication of her book Lean In, which she pitched as both her own story overcoming gender bias in the workplace, and a rallying cry "for us to work together to create a more equal world".
+Zuckerberg's longtime lieutenant first gained global profile through the 2013 publication of her book Lean In, which she pitched as both her own story of overcoming gender bias in the workplace and a rallying cry "for us to work together to create a more equal world".

 But as the decade wore on, she became more and more associated with a series of controversies, including the 2018 revelation that a political consulting firm has used Facebook quizzes between 2013 and 2015 to harvest personal details about voters without their knowledge; the livestream of the Christchurch Mosque massacres in March 2019 - and Meta's limited response; inflammatory content posted in the build-up to the Capitol Hill riots in January 2021 (as well as during the riots); and persistent Covid misinformation, despite a series of efforts by Meta to crack down, up to and including the Parliament lawn occupation earlier this year.